johnwilldonicely/LDAS/README.md

 ################################################################################
 # INSTALLATION

-## Installation on Windows (estimated: 15 minutes)
+## Installation on Windows 10 (estimated: 15 minutes)
-**This section explains how to set up Windows 10 to run Linux in the Windows Subsystem for Linux.
+**This section explains how to set up your Windows computer to run Linux in the Windows Subsystem for Linux.
 Once you complete this, proceed to the "Installation on Linux" section**.

 While LDAS is designed for maximum speed on Ubuntu/Fedora/Redhat Linux, you can now configure any Windows 10 machine to run a Linux "subsystem".

 ### 1. Enable the Windows Subsystem for Linux (WSL-1)
 Open Windows Powershell as Administrator and  run this command: